Brain-Institute/neuroscience-software-catalogue/README.md

 ![image](https://user-images.githubusercontent.com/107212980/176284819-f6d572d7-e471-4100-92a8-43f96766cba4.png)

 Welcome to the Ontario Brain Institute (OBI) tools catalogue!
-This catalogue contains information regarding the tools that are used across the OBI integrated research programs.
+This catalogue contains information regarding the tools that are used across the OBI Integrated Discovery Programs.

 To browse tools based on modality, select the desired modality from the buttons below: